 Three (3) throws will be thrown from the Pacific High School shot put circle.
 Tosses will be for distance.

 Men 60-69 5 kg

 Women 70+ 2 kg

 Soccer kick is an individual age category competition which is divided into men’s and women’s divisions.

-Tournament: Five (5) distances will be marked off in front of goal from which to kick.
+Tournament: Five (5) distances will be marked – 10, 20, 30, 40, and 50 yards centered between the sidelines.
 Each contestant will be given two kicks, one of which is a practice kick, from each distance.
-If a practice kick goes in the goal area, the participant may elect to have that kick count for that distance and not kick the second ball.
-Points will be awarded for each kick going into the goal as follows:
+The goal is to kick the ball the required distance and within the sidelines indicated by the event coordinator.
+If a practice kick meets these criteria, the participant may elect to have that kick count for that distance and not kick the second ball.

 Officials: Any circumstances not covered by these rules will be ruled upon by the event coordinator.